Tips on saving for a deposit

 2. Look at your spending

 If you’re putting a lot of money on credit cards each month or wasting money on food you don’t eat, then look at freeing yourself from some of these burdens.
 If you go out for dinner a lot or drinks with mates, then have them around for a cheap takeaway or home-cooked meal with a slab of beer or a few bottles of Aldi wine (the $5 Tempranillo is actually delicious!).
 Review your phone bill, internet costs and things like health insurance and look at what you can cut back on.
-For some savings inspiration, check out our guide to saving $10k towards a house deposit in a year: How to save 10k towards a house deposit
+For some savings inspiration, check out our guide to saving $10k towards a house deposit in a year: How to save 10k towards a <a href=house deposit" />

 3. Look at the First Home Owner Grant and First Home Owner concessions